-My romantic suspense novella, Palace of Deception, features a trope that’s run through many stories in one form or another for centuries: the doppelgänger, or double.
+My romantic mystery, In the Mouth of the Wolf, features a trope that’s run through many stories in one form or another for centuries: the doppelgänger, or double.
 I love this theme.
 I’ve always found the whole idea of having a double fascinating, ever since I was a child.
 How amazing it would be to bump into your own doppelgänger!
 Obviously it would be totally unbelievable (unless you’re an identical twin, of course :)) but who cares?
 Let’s cast disbelief firmly into the wind!

 Here are eight stories about doppelgängers that I’ve loved.
 Hope you enjoy them, too!

 Vertigo is Alfred Hitchcock’s romantic and disturbing story of obsession, manipulation and fear.
 A detective (played by James Stewart) is forced to retire after his fear of heights causes the death of a fellow officer and the girl he was hired to follow.
 He sees a double of the girl (Judy, played by Kim Novak).
 The two tentatively begin to date, yet unable to relinquish his deepening obsession and despite her protestations, he alters her hair, makeup and clothes and forcibly transforms Judy into the girl who died.
 I’ve watched this film many times, and the whole thing gets creepier and creepier.

 A Tale of Two Cities, by Charles Dickens